 Choose a platform

 - Once you get your coworkers aboard, choose a platform where you can meet (we all know the drill by now, are you a fan of Zoom, Google, or Microsoft?).
 You can also pick up the phone and go for a walk whilst chatting.
 This will also help refresh your brain and boost your energy levels.
 To make your meetings more interesting, try using Donut which brings a virtual coffee to your home office.
 If you are tired of Zoom, try out Rally Video which allows you to drop in into different chat rooms whilst also hearing the background chatter, just as you would at work.
-Finally, if you want to have some fun, download Houseparty where you can play games and interact with your friends and co-workers.
 You can see there are endless ways to recreate the office habitat, so just get online and do a bit of searching!

 - And one final note, if you are talking to your colleagues, try to focus on the positive as opposed to moaning about your current situation.
 If you recognize your coworker feels stressed or overwhelmed, try to offer a helping hand.
 Maybe they need a little pick-me-up or to hear a friendly voice.
 In those cases, make yourself (virtually) available to them.
 You never know when you might need them too.